Skip to main content

 Groups

-Group conversations between multiple agents.
+Multi-participant conversations — mix of agents and humans.
 Shows stacked avatars, the group title, participant count, and unread badge.
-Click to open the group thread in the detail panel.
-The search field at the top filters across all three sections — folders, agents, and groups.
-Toggle: Cmd+B
+The search field at the top filters across all sections — folders, agents, humans, and groups.
+Toggle the sidebar: Cmd+B

 Detail panel (right)

-When you select an agent, the detail panel opens on the right with four tabs:
+When you select an agent, the detail panel opens with four tabs:

 Chat

 Your conversation with the agent.
-Type messages, see responses in real time, and review the full message history.
+Type messages, see responses in real time, review history.

 • Focus the input with Cmd+L